 A good way to figure out whether you’re eligible for a particular credit card with your 700 credit score is to check for pre-approval on the issuer’s website.
 If you’re pre-approved for a card, you’re not guaranteed approval, but your odds are high – usually around 90%.
 You can do a pre-approval check for most of the best credit cards for a 700 credit score.

-To be the “right applicant” and get instant approval for a credit card, you’ll want to make sure you’re well within the approval criteria for the card you’re applying for.
-For the best results, have a clean credit report with no late payments, a “good” credit score (700 or higher), and enough annual income to satisfy the credit card company that you’ll be able to pay your bill.
+In general, to get instant approval for a credit card, you’ll want to make sure you’re well within the approval criteria for the card you’re applying for.
+For the best results, have a clean credit report with no late payments, a “good” credit score and enough annual income to satisfy the credit card company that you’ll be able to pay your bill.

 To further improve your instant approval odds, try applying for a credit card for fair credit rather than one that requires good credit at a minimum.
 As a person with good credit, you’ll be much more qualified.
 Store credit cards are a good example.
 They all require at least fair credit, have great rewards and are known for offering instant approval online or in person.